 The cost of the year-long training is €860 ($970) and includes the one-week residency (Nov.
 17-24, 2019) in Málaga and 10 months over distance – finishing in September of 2020.
 Please note that travel expenses to and from Málaga, the cost of books as well as the costs of receiving personal spiritual direction are your responsibility.
 Additionally, the cost of the final retreat in Malaga in Nov.
 2020 is not included in this price

 A Program deposit of €200 ($225) is due upon acceptance to secure your place.

 The Residency balance of €480 ($540) is due by October 14, 2019 and covers onsite lodging, food, instruction and small group direction.
 Residency dates are November 17-24, 2019.

 The Distance Portion balance of €180 ($205) is due by November 24, 2019

 How To Register (by invitation only)

-Registration and Payment Once you have received Application approval, complete the online Registration and Payment process.
+Once you have received an invitation to attend, complete the online Registration and Payment process.

 Please plan to arrive, if possible, by 1:00 pm (Spain time) at the latest at AGP (Malaga International Airport) on the first day of the event.